 The first step in knowing your true self is to ask yourself, who am I?
-The answer is not your name, not your personality, not your physical body, not even your physical experience or your thoughts, emotions or desires.
+The answer is not your name, not your personality, not your physical body, not even your physical experiences or your thoughts, emotions or desires.
 The answer to the question 'Who am I?' is only ever I AM!
 The I within that declares 'I AM' is the highest degree of consciousness of a human being and is who you truly are.

 Your True Self goes by many names, all of which are used interchangeably while each defines an attribute of who you truly are.
 Other names are the Higher Self, Real You, the Ego, the I, I AM, the Observer, the Higher Mind, Superconsciousness, Spirit, the Dreamer, Divine Spark and your God Self.
 While there are more names, I have chosen to focus on these twelve as they best describe the nature of your True Self in a literal sense.